microsoft/AI2BMD/README.md

 ./ai2bmd --prot-file chig.pdb
 ```

-Here we use the Chignolin protein as an example.
+Here we use a very simple protein `Chignolin` as an example.
 The program will run a simulation with the default parameters.

 The results will be placed in a new directory `Logs-chig`.
 The directory contains the simulation trajectory file:

 - chig-traj.traj: The full trajectory file in ASE binary format.

 ## Datasets